alan-turing-institute/alexa-room-finder/docs/troubleshooting.md

 	NB: If you get timeouts that can often mean there's a problem with the requesters.
 Try testing those with the files in `test/requesters`.

 4. In fixing, test with lambda-local.
-See the "Testing Lambda Code Locally" section for help with this.
+See the "Testing Lambda Locally" section for help with this.

 #### Other things you might want to check